Zweibach/text/Hydrus/troubleshootingFAQ.md

 **FIRST STEP: MAKE SURE YOU'RE ON THE LATEST VERSION OF HYDRUS**
 Depressingly often somebody comes and asks about issues that were solved and fixed already.
 Don't be that guy, update your Hydrus.

+Images appearing where they shouldn't.
+ - Check so you don't have an export folder that is causing this.

 ## Downloaders not grabbing content
 **1. MAKE SURE YOU HAVE A PARSER FOR THE SITE**
 **2. MAKE SURE IT'S THE LATEST VERSION AVAILABLE**
 For Hydrus defaults you usually need to delete them and use the restore from defaults button.
 For ones taken from the presets repo check if there's a newer version there, delete what you have and import that.
 If not, well tough luck.

 `Looks like HTML -- maybe the client needs to be taught how to parse this?`
- - There's no parser for the content.
+ - There's no parser for the content or if a parser exists it might not be linked to its URL class.

  `403`
   - Often happens with Cloudflare.